“Bring in the next patient!”

 They came for her when she was taking a five minute break.
 Oksaha insisted on it, and Geneva gulped down water and tore into some bread feverishly.

-A Lizardwoman shout at Geneva as she advanced on her angrily.
+A Lizardwoman shouted at Geneva as she advanced on her angrily.
 The soldiers Thriss had posted with Geneva moved to block her, but the Lizardwoman wasn’t alone.
 Clara was with her.
 The other soldier had a dark look on her face.

 “Clara?
 What’s wrong?”